RESEARCH STARTER

 DEFINITION: Natural substance of the human body used as a supplement to treat specific health conditions.

-PRINCIPAL PROPOSED USES: None
+- PRINCIPAL PROPOSED USES: None

-OTHER PROPOSED USE: Fibromyalgia, dry mouth, skin health, energy, kidney stones
+- OTHER PROPOSED USE: Fibromyalgia, dry mouth, skin health, energy, kidney stones

 Overview

 The body synthesizes malic acid during the process of converting carbohydrates to energy.
-Extremely preliminary evidence suggests that individuals with the disease fibromyalgia (a disorder that involves fatigue and chronic pain in the muscles) might have difficulty creating or utilizing malic acid.
+Extremely preliminary evidence suggests that individuals with the disease fibromyalgia—a disorder that involves fatigue and chronic pain in the muscles—might have difficulty creating or utilizing malic acid.
 Such a deficiency could interfere with normal muscle function.

 Based on this supposition, products containing malic acid and other nutrients were widely offered for sale to people with fibromyalgia.
 However, there is little evidence that these products are helpful.
 One study published in the 1990s appeared to show benefits for fibromyalgia patients who supplemented with malic acid.
 However, these study participants used malic acid in combination with magnesium.
-Studies on malic acid alone are necessary to prove its benefit.
+Studies on malic acid alone are necessary to demonstrate its benefit.

 Requirements and Sources